 Soft and spicy Cape Malay Potato Koeksisters

-The best dipped into the sugar syrup and rolled in coconut. ♥ ♥
+The best is dipped into the sugar syrup and rolled in coconut. ♥ ♥

 A koeksister, koeksuster or koesister is a South African pastry based on donut dough, braided, and generously coated with syrup.
 There are two kinds of koeksisters: the Afrikaner version and the Cape Malay version.